Channel Seven Perth Telethon: History

 In 2020, challenges and restrictions imposed by the COVID-19 pandemic saw several changes to the annual Telethon broadcast.
 Most notably, the event replaced its traditional 26-hour live marathon broadcast with two, 3-hour live primetime specials broadcast from the Crown Theatre at Crown Perth on the evenings of 24 and 25 October 2020.
 Due to ongoing border restrictions, the 2020 broadcast also focused more on WA-based performers and personalities, though celebrities from the eastern states and overseas, and those from Seven's shows still featured during the event via pre-recorded segments.
 2020 also saw the first Telethon Family Festival held at Perth Stadium on 25 October 2020.
 The fundraising event was promoted as an opportunity for families to come together following the easing of pandemic restrictions and the cancellation of the 2020 Perth Royal Show earlier in the year.
 Despite the new, much shorter format, the challenges faced by the event, and the uncertain economic climate, Telethon set a new record of $46,331,097 raised in 2020.

 For 2021, Telethon returned to its traditional 26-hour continuous broadcast format, with live broadcasts from the Crown Theatre and at the call centre at Crown Perth, and from the Telethon Family Festival at Perth Stadium; however, due to ongoing border restrictions, the event again showcased mainly WA-based entertainers and talent.
-Telethon 2021 set a new record of $62,115,467 raised, surpassing the $50 million mark in annual donations for the first time as well as the $400 million mark in total donations, with the State Government of Western Australia donating $10 million and the Federal Government of Australia contributing $5 million.
+Telethon 2021 set a new record of $62,115,467 raised, surpassing the $50 million mark in annual donations for the first time as well as the $400 million mark in total donations, with the state government of Western Australia donating $10 million and the Federal Government of Australia contributing $5 million.

 In 2022 Telethon was broadcast from Perth Arena for the first time.
 The venue and a section of Wellington Street also hosted the Telethon Family Festival.
-The 2022 event set a new record of $71,356,721 raised, and saw the milestone of $500 million in total donations passed.
+The following year saw the festival expand into Forrest Place and Yagan Square.
+The 2022 event raised a record $71,356,721 for Telethon, and saw the milestone of $500 million in total donations passed.
+Telethon 2023 set a new record of $77,467,775 raised, with the state government contributing $12 million.
+The 2023 broadcast also saw the milestone of $600 million raised in Telethon's totality.

+Telethon 2024 set another record of $83,264,216 raised, with the state government contributing $13 million.
+The 2024 Telethon broadcast reached a milestone of $650 million raised in total.

+The 2025 Telethon broadcast reached a milestone of $750 million raised in total since inception, and set another record for donations with $90,160,275.